royvandam/rtti/README.md

 Add `-fno-rtti` to your compile options in order to disable C++'s build in RTTI.

-The RTTI::Base class describes provides the implementation for performing RTTI checks and casts on the highest member of the class hierarchy.
-The RTTI::Extends class template provides an implementation for classes derived from RTTI::Base.
-Both the RTTI::Base and RTTI::Extends use the “Curiously Recurring Template Idiom”, taking the class being defined as its first template argument and the parent class as the second argument.
-Note that RTTI::Extends support multiple inheritance by allowing the pass a variadic number of parent classes.
-All parent classes passed need to be derived from either a RTTI::Base or RTTI::Extends in this case.
-It is possible to mixin types without RTTI, but this needs to be done outside of the template arguments.
+The `RTTI::Type` class describes an interface for performing RTTI checks and type casting from which the `RTTI::Base` class virtually derives to provides the implementation for the highest member of the class hierarchy.
+The `RTTI::Extends` class template provides the implementation for classes derived from `RTTI::Base`.
+Both the `RTTI::Base` and `RTTI::Extends` use the “Curiously Recurring Template Idiom”, taking the class being defined as its first template argument and the parent class as the second argument.
+Note that `RTTI::Extends` support multiple inheritance by allowing to pass a variadic number of parent classes.
+All parent classes passed need to be derived from either a `RTTI::Base` or `RTTI::Extends` in this case.
+It is possible to mixin types that are not part of an RTTI hierarchy, but this needs to be done outside of the template arguments.

 Basic usage example: